k0retux/fuddly/docs/source/data_manip.rst

    still comply to the model.
 Refer to :ref:`dmanip:freeze`.

-You can also add subnodes to non-terminal nodes through the usage of :meth:`framework.node.NodeInternals_NonTerm.add()`.
+You can also add subnodes to non-terminal nodes through the usage of :meth:`fuddly.framework.node.NodeInternals_NonTerm.add()`.
 For instance the following code snippet will add a new node after the node ``data2``.

 .. code-block:: python